 On the About Menu, scroll down to the Android TV OS Build entry.

 This isn’t a setting you can change.
-It’s useful to know the Android build number to help with troubleshooting.
+It’s helpful to know the Android build number to help with troubleshooting.

 Click on the line 7 times in a row.
-You’ll start to see message boxes appear at the bottom of the screen, counting down the number of clicks remaining.
+You’ll start seeing message boxes at the bottom of the screen, counting down the number of clicks remaining.

 The final message box will congratulate you and inform you that you now have developer access!